United Downs Deep Geothermal Power: History

-Between August 2020 and July 2021, both wells underwent a series of injection tests to analyse the hydrology within the fractured geothermal reservoir.
+Between August 2020 and July 2021, the wells underwent a series of injection tests to analyse the hydrology within the fractured geothermal reservoir.
 In addition, in July 2021, full reservoir testing (simultaneous production and injection) was undertaken for seven days.
-These tests provided the technical clarity required to commit to commissioning a power plant on site, principally in terms of estimating the range of safe fluid flow rates and monitoring for microseismicity.
 During this process, the reservoir was destressed to prevent microseismic events occurring during long term operation.
-GEL has adhered to a strict monitoring, management and mitigation procedure during drilling and operation to ensure that any resulting minor induced seismicity is understood by members of the local community.
+GEL adhered to a strict monitoring, management and mitigation procedure to ensure that any induced seismicity was understood by community members.